How Much Does Private Health Insurance Cost

 - Consider combining plans into one policy purchased from the same insurer; this may result in a discount.

 - Pay your annual premium as a lump sum before the 1ste of April to avoid the yearly price increase.

 - Check to see if you can join one of the restricted health funds suited to your industry, for example, the Teachers Health and Defence Health Limited.

-- Pick the plan most suited to your requirements.
-If you're young, healthy and single go for a more basic package.
+- Pick the plan most suited to your stage of life and budget.

 Generally, you can pay your health insurance weekly, monthly or yearly via direct debit, credit card, the fund’s online membership service, a cheque in the mail or BPay.
 However, payment arrangements differ from insurer to insurer.